mcpland/testing-mcp/README.md

 ## Context and Available APIs

 The `connect()` function accepts a `context` object that injects APIs and variables into the test execution environment.
-This allows Claude to know exactly what APIs are available when generating code with `execute_test_step`.
+This allows LLMs to know exactly what APIs are available when generating code with `execute_test_step`.

 ### Basic Usage